Place: A Sleep Clinic

 7:50 p.m. (according to the clock in the clinic)

 Instead, a young lady tells me to follow her and to change into "whatever I usually wear to bed."
 Her demeanor is a bit abrupt.
 If they want to get me into bed, they need to schmooze me a little.
 I'm the customer.
 I'm paying for all this.
 I go to my room (which looks a lot like an inexpensive motel bedroom).
 I change not into “whatever I usually wear to bed” but a pair of pajamas which bought earlier in the afternoon.

 I check out the bed.
 It feels okay.
 In a few minutes I am summoned to a cubicle where I am hidden by a thin striped drape.
 As I sit in a very sturdily-built straight-backed oak chair, two young sleep technicians wire my head in at least twenty places, then defoliate several places on my chest and attach round foam plastic electrodes.
 These pretty young technicians tell me several times how much they admire my Batman pajamas.
 It could have been worse, I tell myself.
-I might have worn the Pinocchio PJs my wife wanted me to wear.
+I might have worn the Pinocchio PJs my wife wanted me to we

 The two sleep technicians busy themselves writing on my head with a blue china marker, and another one comes to borrow a handful of electrodes for her own patient.

 Weren't you in Dr. Reebtoor's class a few semesters ago- she asks.

 Yes, I reply, unsure if I should return the look of friendly recognition.
 I am, after all, a man in a relatively vulnerable position, about to be put to bed for the evening.

 Wow, she says, I never thought I'd see you in here, she says and stares at me oddly.
 I feel a combination of shame and indignation roil in my stomach.